 Assembly Bill (AB) 7 authorized two new diplomas.
-The College and Career Ready Diploma is effective immediately for all students, and a new Standard Diploma, which goes into effect for students in the
+The College and Career Ready Diploma is effective immediately for all students, and a new Standard Diploma, which goes into effect for students in the cohort of 2022.

 These changes are aligned with the Nevada Academic Content Standards and are designed to ensure all students are college and career ready.